-In the case of a tie for the eighth position in a final event, IAAF rule of timing to 1/1000 and then by coin toss in the event of a further tie will be followed.
+In the case of a tie for the eighth position in a final event, World Athletics Rule #21 of timing to 1/1000 and then by coin toss in the event of a further tie will be followed.

 In the case of timed finals, the sections will be seeded with the fastest performances in the same section.
 The fastest section will compete last.